The Church of Jesus Christ of Latter-day Saints in Chile: Church schools in Chile

 In 1970, the Church Board of Education approved the purchase of a Catholic school near Santiago.
 Later that year, Salvador Allende, a Marxist, was elected as president, and Church members were uncertain about the future of the LDS Church and Church schools.
 Middle-class citizens of various kinds opposed a National Unified School system.
 The minister of education requested using a church building for another session of schooling.
 In response, Loosle increased enrollment to ensure that the schools were always operating at full capacity.
 Kindergartens operated in LDS chapels in Arica, Inquique, and La Calera to keep them from being used by the government for other purposes.
 After Allende was overthrown, the kindergartens closed.

 Seminary teacher Richard Brimhall visited the schools in 1972 and felt alarmed at how many faculty were Marxists.
 That year, Jorge Rojas, from Mexico, became the next superintendent.
 He felt that the Church schools ought to be closed because of their Marxist leanings, and made this recommendation to Church officials.
 After Rojas dismissed two non-member teachers, other teachers formed a union to protest new policies.
 Loosle was asked to return after Church headquarters reassigned Rojas to a school in Mexico.
-Loosle dismissed teacher's union leaders when they refused to resign.
+Loosle dismissed teachers' union leaders when they refused to resign.
 The union leaders demanded reinstatement.
 Loosle asked teachers to repent of their unionization; some union members left the school, while others left the union.
 Loosle rehired some of the union leaders.
 In 1973, Beningno Pantoja Arratia became the new superintendent, and he instituted several reforms, including ecclesiastical interviews.
 In 1970, Neal A. Maxwell became the Church Commissioner of Education, a new position overseeing Church schools, seminaries, and institutes.
 A 1971 policy from Maxwell stated that non-religious education should only be provided by the Church when "other educational systems are nonexistent, seriously deficient or inaccessible to our members."
 Chilean church schools started to close in 1977, with the Church's growth and adequate public schools given as reasons for closure.
 By 1981, Church schools had completely closed in Chile, Peru, Bolivia, and Paraguay.